 Key Differences Between Logistics and Supply Chain Management

 In today's globalized economy, the terms "Logistics" and "Supply Chain Management" (SCM) are often used interchangeably, but they are distinct concepts with their roles and responsibilities.
 Understanding these differences is crucial for businesses aiming to optimize operations, reduce costs, and improve customer satisfaction.
-This blog delves into the definitions, roles, and importance of logistics and supply chain management, highlighting the key differences and providing a comprehensive guide.
+This blog explores logistics and supply chain management's meaning, importance, and critical objectives.
+They also offer their key differences and clear guides for better understanding.

 2. Logistics desires to reduce transportation and storage costs, optimize delivery schedules, and ensure on-time delivery.
 Supply chain management seeks to improve overall business efficiency and customer satisfaction, practically implementing every process from procurement to warehousing and inventory management to logistics and return management.